Arial-Z/Romaji-Renamer/README.md

 Some animes won't be matched and the metadata will be missing, you can see them error in the log, in PMM metadata files or plex directly<br/>
 Cause are missing MAL ID for the TVDB ID / IMDB ID or the first corresponding MAL ID is not the "main" anime<br/>
 #### Animes
-to fix animes ID you can create at https://github.com/Anime-Lists/anime-lists/ you can also directly edit this file : override-ID-animes.tsv<br/>
+to fix animes ID you can create a request at https://github.com/Anime-Lists/anime-lists/ you can also directly edit this file : override-ID-animes.tsv<br/>
 it look like this, be carreful to use **tab** as separator (studio is optional)
 ```
 tvdb-id	mal-id	Name	Studio